megnergit/Wildfire_Consideration_W1/README.md

 ### Hardware

-1. None of the existing satellites are fully optimized for the fast alarming of the wildfire.
-There are many systems for the forecast (warning) and the evaluation (of the damage), but not the detection of it.
+1. None of the existing satellites are fully optimized for a fast alarming of the wildfire.
+There are many systems for the forecasting (warning) and the evaluation (of the damage), but not the detection of it.